-Now you’ve seen the exterior of these magnificent mansions, why not delve further within these Renaissance walls to really experience a taste for what life was like in the Gilded Age!
+Now you’ve seen the exterior of these magnificent mansions, why not delve further within these Renaissance walls to really experience a taste for what life was like in the Gilded Age!?
 Be transported back in time to explore 250 years’ worth of history, elegance and wealth.
-There are normally ten estates you can choose to tour around, but currently tickets are only available for The Breakers, The Elms and The Green Animals Topiary Garden.
-In my opinion, I found The Breakers and The Elms the most spectacular, but you can check out this guide to the Newport Mansions here!
+There are ten estates among the Newport Mansions you can tour; I found The Breakers and The Elms the most spectacular, but you can check out this guide to the Newport Mansions here!

 You can currently purchase a ‘duo ticket’ online for entrance into two of the three options mentioned above for just $32!
 When I visited last summer, I chose from one of their six (yes six!) self-audio tours which allowed me to wander around at my own pace and listen to the unique tales of the people who both lived and worked in these mansions.

 The artwork and attention to detail in these glorious mansions is admirable and a part of what makes the Newport Mansions some of the must visit cool places in Newport RI.
 The staff are extremely knowledgeable, they go above and beyond to answer any questions you may have and have done a sublime job in preserving these mansions in their immaculate condition.
 It’s not just about the interior though, don’t forget to head outside for some fresh air to explore the many acres of land and well-kept gardens associated with these incredible mansions!

 Also, if you can squeeze it in, I would recommend one of the ‘Sightsailing’ tours which takes you into Newport Harbour and Narragansett Bay.
 If you can bag a sunset cruise, you’re in for one of the top romantic Newport RI activities.

 Have you heard of the 10 mile drive Newport has?
 Hop in your car and drive along the ten-mile Ocean Drive Road for an incredible scenic trip along the southern coastline of Newport.
-Take in the stunning views of the Atlantic from your car or bike whilst admiring the beauty of Castle Hill Hotel & Lighthouse, Brenton Point State Park, Gooseberry, Bailey and Belmont Beach and Fort Adams State Park along the way (also the location of the Newport Folk Festival I mentioned earlier!).
+Take in the stunning views of the Atlantic from your car or bike whilst admiring the beauty of Castle Hill Hotel & Lighthouse, Brenton Point State Park, Gooseberry, Bailey and Belmont Beach and Fort Adams State Park along the way (also the location of the Newport Folk Festival).

 Afterwards, we headed inside and had a bit of a nosy downstairs where we were greeted by an aesthetically pleasing interior of old school glamour entwined with a contemporary, fresh twist.
 This enchanting mansion was built in 1909 and boasts a number of suites and guestrooms, a snooker room, outdoor swimming pool and a fire pit in the garden where you can indulge in a tasty s’more (or seven!).
 Head over to their website to check for availability and rates.
 I can’t wait to revisit and treat myself to an overnight stay, it’s one of the most beautiful luxury hotels in Newport!

 Whilst I have technically been here, I probably can’t claim it, so I guess that’s another excuse to go back!
 Last winter, I had a sudden urge to show off my dismal ice-skating skills, so a group of us headed here to try out the resort’s relatively new ice-skating rink.
 Long story short, we got there and the particular day we had chosen was considerably warm for a winter’s day and the ice was melting so skating was sadly off the cards!
 As much as I wanted to show off my expertly conducted pirouettes and axel jump, we hung up our ice-skating boots and ogled over the beautiful surroundings of this winter wonderland!

-No need to leave after ice skating though, next, head over to the resort’s pop up igloos on their lounge and fire pit deck for some Christmas cocktails and festive treats – you’ll thank me later!
-The igloos are heated and this year, due to COVID, they will accommodate four people with reservations being for a maximum of two hours.
+No need to leave after ice skating though, next, head over to the resort’s pop up heated igloos on their lounge and fire pit deck for some Christmas cocktails and festive treats – you’ll thank me later!

 You can test your knowledge of the sport, learn about the tennis legends of the world and are there any Roger Federer fans out there?!
 If so, one of the main attractions here is the holographic theatre which makes you feel like you are standing in the very same room as one of the greatest tennis players of all time!
 If you find yourself really in the tennis spirit, you can even make a reservation for the tennis courts to play a game yourself!
 Have a look on their website for more information and opening hours – I’ll be joining you too!